leograba/motion-docker/README.md

 # Motion Docker Image #

-This is a Docker image based on `Debian:stable-slim` that has [Motion](https://motion-project.github.io/) - a highly configurable program that monitors video signals from many types of cameras.
+This is a Docker image based on `debian:stable-slim` that has [Motion](https://motion-project.github.io/) - a highly configurable program that monitors video signals from many types of cameras.